-This course is the second course in anatomy and physiology.
+This course is the second course in anatomy and physiology for nursing students.
 It provides a fundamental knowledge of the structure and function of the human body, enabling students' understanding of normal body structure and function within different organ systems of the human body.
 This course includes a review of levels of organization, organization of human body systems, and emphasizes the following systems: cardiovascular, lymphatic, immune, gastrointestinal, respiratory, urinary, and reproductive.
 Also covered is the importance of maintaining homeostasis within the body.
-Medical terminology associated with the systems is covered in this course.
+Medical terminology associated with the systems are covered in this course.
+Nursing care related to diseases and disorders and related concepts are presented through lab experiences.